quicwg/ops-drafts/draft-ietf-quic-manageability.md

 PADDING frames, which are each one byte of zeros, may also occur before or after the CRYPTO frame.

-Note that client Initial packets that do not contain the Client Hello message do not always use the Destination Connection ID that was used to generate the Initial keys.
-Therefore, attempts to decrypt these packets using the procedure above will fail.
+Note that client Initial packets after the first do not always use the Destination Connection ID that was used to generate the Initial keys.
+Therefore, attempts to decrypt these packets using the procedure above might fail.

 ## Flow association {#sec-flow-association}